therealharpaljadeja/DevRel/education/05-code-by-example/truffle/readme.md

 In this tutorial you will learn to:

 - Configure Truffle Framework sandbox environment
-- Modify Truffle Framework to communicate with Celo blockchain
+- Modify Truffle Framework to communicate with the Celo blockchain
-  - Configured with multiple networks.
+  - Configured multiple network types.
     - local environment
     - testnet
     - mainnet